 The chattering lory (Lorius garrulus) is found in the forests of North Maluku, Indonesia (Bacan, Morotai, Obi, Rau, Widi, and Ternate).

-Chattering loris have mostly red bodies and beaks with orange eyes.
+They have primarily red bodies and beaks with orange eyes.

 Their wings and thighs are green, while the wing coverts are yellow.
 Chattering lories also have a green tail with a blue tip.